greywillfade/sally/content/about/_index.md

 After deciding to leave, I then joined [Farewill](https://farewill.com) initially as Head of Engineering, but was then promoted to VP of Engineering.
 In this role I was the most senior technology representative, accountable for Engineering, Data, and IT, and sat on the Executive team to make company-level decisions.

-### Some impact I'm particularly proud of at Farewill:
+### Some impact I was particularly proud of at Farewill:
 * Leading technology due diligence for a successful partnership with TSB bank.
 * Creating a [Platform](https://farewill.com/blog/creating-a-platform-function) function to complement Product teams, focusing on infrastructure, developer experience, and shared foundational technologies.
 * Created and publicly shared IC and manager Progression Frameworks, gave internal pay band transparency. ([EM blog post](https://farewill.com/blog/engineering-management-at-farewill))